What is laser eye surgery?

 - have a history of herpes in the eyes

-- carry out activities that risk eye injury.
+- carry out activities that have a chance of eye injury

 What to ask your specialist before laser eye surgery

 It is important to ask your eye specialist which is the best type of eye surgery for you.
-Some things you might like to discuss include:
+They may have advice unique to their clinic.
+Some things you might like to talk about are:

 - whether you will need to use eye drops long term